-The region tackles organised crime through a Regional Organised Crime Unit (ROCU), focusing on serious crime through monitored threats and the co-ordination of intelligence activity.
-The tasking model (known as VIPER) delivers a proactive response to those persons with the potential of causing the highest harm within the region.
+The region tackles organised crime through a Regional Organised Crime Unit (ROCU), focussing on serious crime through monitored threats and the co-ordination of intelligence activity.
+A tasking model delivers a proactive response to those persons with the potential of causing the highest harm within the region.
 This borderless policing approach uses the resources of the four regional forces to create an effective response.